 It’s a known fact that the manufacturing industry is suffering from a skills gap.
-With nearly 2.1 million jobs needing to be filled between now and 2030, many companies are left with a large number of open positions – many of which are due to the evolution of the manufacturing and technical job market.
+With nearly 2.1 million jobs needing to be filled between now and 2030, many companies are left with a large number of open positions—many of which are due to the evolution of the manufacturing industry and technical job market.
 Just a few of these changes include:

-In order to meet these new requirements, employers are seeking a greater range of abilities in tech candidates — but are having difficulty finding the right person for the job.
-What technical skills are in demand throughout the manufacturing sector?
-To help both technical recruiters and tech candidates in search of a new career, we’ve compiled a list of the most in-demand technical skills for manufacturing and maintenance jobs as well as other capabilities that have less to do with technical knowledge.
+In order to meet these new requirements, employers are seeking a greater range of abilities in tech candidates—but are having difficulty finding the right person for the job.
+What are the top manufacturing skills in demand throughout the sector?
+To help both technical recruiters and candidates in search of a manufacturing career change, we’ve compiled a list of the most in-demand technical skills in manufacturing jobs, as well as other capabilities that have less to do with technical knowledge.
 First, we’ll look at 12 “hard” skills.

 Top manufacturing “hard” skills

-Computer-automated technologies (CAT): Connected equipment, also sometimes called the Internet of Things or Industry 4.0, forms the backbone of most of the evolution in manufacturing over the past several years.
-Personnel who can set up, program, format, troubleshoot, and perform maintenance on connected machinery and components are at the forefront of today’s manufacturing landscape.
+Computer-automated technologies (CAT): Connected equipment, also sometimes called the Internet of Things or Industry 4.0, forms the backbone of most of the evolution in modern manufacturing.
+Personnel who can set up, program, format, troubleshoot, and perform maintenance on connected machinery and components are at the forefront of today’s manufacturing processes.

 Workforce development and training: The tight labor market and fast pace of technology evolution means that more companies are looking within their existing ranks to fill the needs listed in this article.
 As such, manufacturers are looking for individuals with the ability to effectively train others on new technology, support ongoing education and development, and motivate their peers.